top of page

 WHAT'S COMING NEXT?

-Following feedback from this first launch, future editions and events will focus on the needs of wider audiences.
+The future of Rooted in Ethics includes iterations, tools and events that focus on the needs of wider audiences.

 These include:

-Regionally specific toolkits celebrating the forest and land care aligned to Nature.
+• Practical toolkits for establishing community projects and celebrating forest and land care that is aligned to Nature.